AseweSteve/AseweCre/README.md

 User can also select and remove items from cart section and make payment through card.

-All the data is stored in the localStorage of the User.
+All the data is stored in the localStorage of the User.e.t.c.

-# Instructions to Run the Code
+- The website is an expanded idea and design practice borrowed from Tata Cliq website.//